 Expedite the process of submitting your banking information to the IRS by having your banking information, driver’s license or state-issued ID number, Identity Protection Personal Identification Number (if applicable), and Social Security number for your dependents handy.

-Whether the stimulus check has already hit your account or is en route, it’s never too soon to start brainstorming ways to put the funds to good use.
+While you wait for your third stimulus check to hit your account, it’s never too soon to start brainstorming ways to put the funds to good use.
 A few viable suggestions:

 With so much uncertainty lingering, it’s not a bad idea to tuck your stimulus check proceeds away for a rainy day.
 Find a savings account with a decent rate of return or, better yet, use your stimulus check to start investing and building wealth.